fastapi/fastapi/typing_doc.md

     * This could probably contain markup, like Markdown or reST.
 As that could be highly debated, that decision is left for a future proposal, to focus here on the main functionality.
 * `deprecated: bool`: this would mark a parameter, class, function, or method as deprecated.
 Editors could display it with a strike-through or other appropriate formatting.
 * `discouraged: bool`: this would mark a parameter, class, function, or method as discouraged.
 Editors could display them similar to `deprecated`.
 The reason why having a `discouraged` apart from `deprecated` is that there are cases where something is not gonna be removed for backward compatibility, but it shouldn't be used in new code.
 An example of this is `datetime.utcnow()`.
-* `raises: Sequence[Type[BaseException]]`: in a class, function, or method, this indicates the types of exceptions that could be raised by calling it.
+* `raises: Mapping[Type[BaseException], str | None]`: in a class, function, or method, this indicates the types of exceptions that could be raised by calling it in they keys of the dictionary.
+Each value would be the description for each exception, possibly being `None` when the exception has no description.
 Editors and tooling could show a warning (e.g. a colored underline) if the call is not wrapped in a `try` block or the parent caller doesn't include the same exceptions in its `raises` parameter.
 * `extra: dict`: a dictionary containing any additional metadata that could be useful for developers or library authors.
     * An `extra` parameter instead of `**kwargs` is proposed to allow adding future standard parameters.
 * `**kwargs: Any`: allows arbitrary additional keyword args.
 This gives type checkers the freedom to support experimental parameters without needing to wait for changes in `typing.py`.
 Type checkers should report errors for any unrecognized parameters.
 This follows the same pattern designed in [PEP 681 – Data Class Transforms](https://peps.python.org/pep-0681/).